-Welcome to the Cambria Heights School District, Home of the Highlanders!News and Notes:
+Welcome to the Cambria Heights School District, Home of the Highlanders!District Parents and Guardians:Please take a moment to review the School Reopening Plans for the 2020-2021 School Year.

 Kidz Meal Bagz is a program providing free meals to help children and families in need as a result of the COVID-19 pandemic.
 Meals will be available all day starting Thursday, April 2nd and will include a turkey sandwich, chips, and a drink.